 13.3 Property Interest and Fair Market Values.
 This Easement constitutes a real property interest immediately vested in DISTRICT.
-For the purpose of this Section 13, the parties stipulate that the fair market value of the Easement at the time of extinguishment or condemnation (hereinafter "Easement Value") shall be determined by multiplying (i) the fair market value of the Property, unencumbered by the Easement, at the time of extinguishment or condemnation (minus any increase in value attributable to improvements made on the Property after the date of this Easement) (hereinafter "Unencumbered Property Value") by (ii) the ratio of the value of the Easement at the time of this grant to the value of the Property, unencumbered by the Easement, at the time of this grant.
+For the purpose of this Section 13, the parties stipulate that the fair market value of the Easement at the time of extinguishment or condemnation (hereinafter "Easement Value') shall be determined by multiplying (i) the fair market value of the Property, unencumbered by the Easement, at the time of extinguishment or condemnation (minus any increase in value attributable to improvements made on the Property after the date of this Easement) (hereinafter "Unencumbered Property Value") by (ii) the ratio of the value of the Easement at the time of this grant to the value of the Property, unencumbered by the Easement, at the time of this grant.
 The values at the time of this grant shall be those values established by GRANTOR's qualified appraisal (prepared in accordance with applicable Treasury Regulations) for federal income tax purposes.
-The ratio of the Easement Value to the Unencumbered Property Value shall remain constant, and on a subsequent sale, exchange, or involuntary conversion of all or any portion of the Property pursuant to the provisions of Sections 13.1 or 13.2, DISTRICT shall be entitled to a portion of the Property value to the Unencumbered Property Value.
+The ratio of the Easement Value to the Unencumbered Property Value shall remain constant, and on a subsequent sale, exchange, or involuntary conversion of all or any portion of the Property pursuant to the provisions of Sections 13.1 or 13.2, DISTRICT shall be entitled to a portion of the proceeds equal to such proceeds multiplied by the ratio of the Easement Value to the Unencumbered Property Value.
 For purposes of calculations under this Section, "improvements made on the Property after the date of this Easement" shall not include improvements made or funded by DISTRICT or improvements that constitute a breach of this Easement.